nwmqpa/GTNH-CropAutomation/README.md

 5. Place the robot down on the OC Charger which can also be powered directly by GT cables
 6. Insert the OpenOS in the floppy disk slot of the robot and press the power button
 7. Follow the commands on the screen "install" --> "Y" --> "Y" (Note: The OpenOS disk is no longer needed in the robot afterwards)
-8. Download the script (middle click to paste)
+8. Copy the following line of code into the robot (middle-click to paste) and hit enter

         wget https://raw.githubusercontent.com/DylanTaylor1/ic2-crop-automation/main/install.lua

-9. Install the script
+9. Install the rest of the scripts by entering

         ./install